 Please register through the portal below under “Registration” to receive the Zoom link.
 Limit one participant per registrant.
 Please check your SPAM/Junk folder for the confirmation email.
 We hope you can join us!

-This Month’s First Friday Lunch & Learn!
+This Month’s Friday Lunch & Learn!

-Can’t make it to the December 5, 2025 session?
+Can’t make it to the May 1, 2026 session?
 Don’t worry, it will be recorded and uploaded to our YouTube Channel.
 Also, check out the list below of Upcoming First Friday Lunch & Learns!

 Please check your SPAM/Junk folder for the confirmation email